 - 1½ tablespoons Dijon mustard

-- 1-3 tablespoons freshly grated ginger, to taste
+- 1 to 3 tablespoons freshly grated ginger, to taste

 - 3¾ tablespoons honey